chrisglein/chrisglein.github.io/pixel-pusher/rules.md

 With the draft complete each player takes the face-down cards they drafted into their hand.
 Any draft ability cards are revealed and placed face-up in front of them.
 These cards will decide the first player in the following phases (with play continuing clockwise from them):

 ## 2) BUILD
-Starting with the “1st to Build” player, each player will add cards from their hand to their player board.
+Starting with the "1st to Build" player, each player will add cards from their hand to their player board.
 Each machine card must be installed to one of the 6 available slots.
 If there is already a card in a slot then only a card of the same type may be installed in that slot.

 ### Example
 <mark>Instead of adding a card to their machine a player may immediately take a random pixel from the bag.</mark>

 ## 3) COLLECT
-Starting with the “1st to Collect” player, each player attempts to remove pixels from the 1st segment of the conveyer belt.
+Starting with the "1st to Collect" player, each player attempts to remove pixels from the 1st segment of the conveyer belt.
 The player takes the matching color and number of pixels that are on their machine card(s) in the matching slot in their machine board.
 The taken pixels are placed on that player’s machine board.

 > IMPORTANT: If there are fewer matching pixels on the segment than that player can take, then that player takes none!